David Daiches

 David Daiches CBE (2 September 1912 – 15 July 2005) was a Scottish literary historian and literary critic, scholar and writer.
 He wrote extensively on English literature, Scottish literature and Scottish culture.

 Early life

 He was born in Sunderland, into a Jewish family with a Lithuanian background—the subject of his 1956 memoir, Two Worlds: An Edinburgh Jewish Childhood.
-He moved to Edinburgh while still a young child, about the end of World War I, where his father, Rev. Dr. Salis Daiches was rabbi to Edinburgh's Jewish community, and founder of the city's branch of B'nai Brith.
-He studied at George Watson's College and won a scholarship to University of Edinburgh where he won the Elliot prize.
+He moved to Edinburgh while still a young child, about the end of the First World War, where his father, Rev Dr Salis Daiches was rabbi to Edinburgh's Jewish community, and founder of the city's branch of B'nai Brith.

+He studied at George Watson's College and won a scholarship to the University of Edinburgh where he won the Elliot prize.
 He went to Oxford where he became the Elton exhibitioner, and was elected Fellow of Balliol College in 1936.